 The Company does not have a line of credit or other type of financing instrument.
-The Company anticipates making non-discretionary capital expenditures of approximately \$250,000 over the next twelve months.
-The Company anticipates funding future property and equipment purchases with cash flows from operations.
+The Company anticipates making non-discretionary capital expenditures of approximately \$500,000 over the next twelve months.
+The Company anticipates funding future property and equipment purchases with cash-on-hand and cash flows from future operations.
+The Company anticipates funding the \$750,000 acquisition price of Safti-Cell with cash-on-hand.

-The Company anticipates that its cash and cash equivalents, marketable securities and cash flows from operations will be sufficient to fund its known cash needs for at least the next 12 months.
+The Company anticipates that its cash and cash equivalents, marketable securities and cash flows from future operations will be sufficient to fund its known cash needs for at least the next 12 months.
 Cash flows from operations will depend primarily upon increasing revenues from sales of its umbilical cord blood cellular storage services and the C'elle service, and controlling expenses.
 If expected increases in revenues are not realized, or if expenses are higher than anticipated, the Company may be required to reduce or defer cash expenditures or otherwise manage its cash resources during the next 12 months so that they are sufficient to meet the Company's cash needs for that period.
 In addition, the Company may consider seeking equity or debt financing if deemed appropriate for its plan of operations, and if such financing can be obtained on acceptable terms.
 There is no assurance that the reductions in expenditures, if necessary, will not have an adverse effect on the Company's business operations, including sales activities and the development of new services and technology.